uyennhu25/WRO_2025_Future_Engineers/README.md

   <img src="Programming/Images/Diagram2.png" width="600">
 </p>

-Scenario 2: Passed all traffic signs
+## Scenario 2: Passed all traffic signs

 When no color of red or green is visible, the robot will infer that it has passed all traffic signs.
 Now, a box is drawn on the left side of the camera, and the robot will attempt to drive relatively close to the wall, filling the box with 70% black color.
 The difference between the black color fill of the box and the 70% threshold is used for PID turning.
 Another box is drawn in the middle, and when the blue line touches that block, it will know that it needs to start turning.
-By doing so, the robot will be given the maximum possible turning angle, and when it completes turning, the distance from it to the incoming sign will be far, allowing it to make a lot of changes in course before executing a  maneuver around the line
+By doing so, the robot will be given the maximum possible turning angle, and when it completes turning, the distance from it to the incoming sign will be far, allowing it to make a lot of changes in course before executing a  maneuver around the line.
+However, the magenta walls can distort the black color of the wall, so that the density of color black will decrease.
+To mitigate this effect, we also add the magenta pixels to the rectangles so it will also avoid the parking lot besides the wall.

 <p align="center">
   <img src="Programming/Images/Scenario 2.png" width="600">